Russanandres/tilte/README.md

 ## What is that?
 This script trying to receive ID3v* tags of artist and song name and renames file to `$Artist - $Title.*`  pattern.
-Title tries to rename **ALL** your music files in one directory and sadly can't move through folders at now.
+Tilte tries to rename **ALL** your music files in one directory and sadly can't move through folders at now.

 ## Depencies
 · ffmpeg (ffprobe is part of ffmpeg)